 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to interest rate risk as it does not have any significant financial instruments with interest rates, with the exception of cash.
-Interest earned on cash is based on prevailing bank account interest rates, which may fluctuate.
-A 1% change in interest rates would result in a nominal difference for the year ended December 31, 2022.
+The Company is not exposed to interest rate risk as it does not have any significant financial instruments with interest rates, with the exception of cash and cash equivalents.
+Interest earned on cash and cash equivalents is based on prevailing bank account interest rates, which may fluctuate.
+A 1% change in interest rates would result in a nominal difference for the year ended December 31, 2023.